TACC/demonspawn/readme.md

 Some macros related to running the benchmark programs.

 * `jobname` : this is by default "`spawn`".
 It is used for the name of the logfile.
 You can only once define this in your configuration.
+The logfile, by the way, has as time stamp, in case you re-use the output directory.
 * `env` : this is used to specify environment variables.
 At the moment this is strictly additive: each suite is started with the sum total of specified options at that point.
 Example:

     `env PETSC_OPTIONS -ksp_max_it 100 -ksp_monitor`